developer-junaid/Gatsby-Stripe-Tutorial/README.md

 ]
 ```

-- Create .env.development and .env.production at the root
+- Create .env at the root

 ---